Tornadoes of 2021: December 10–11 (United States)

-An EF4 tornado near Hayti, Missouri.
+An EF4 tornado near Cayce, Kentucky.

 The deadliest December tornado outbreak in United States history caused catastrophic damage and numerous fatalities, as multiple strong to violent long-tracked tornadoes devastated portions of the Southern United States and Ohio Valley from the evening of December 10, into the early morning hours of December 11.
 The event came to fruition as a trough progressed eastward across the United States, interacting with an unseasonably moist, unstable, and highly sheared environment across the Mississippi Valley.
 The SPC had issued a moderate risk of severe weather prior to the outbreak, including a 15% hatched risk area for tornadoes.
 Multiple supercell thunderstorms developed, and tornadic activity began later that evening in northeastern Arkansas, before progressing into Missouri, Illinois, Tennessee, and Kentucky.
 A high-end EF3 tornado damaged or destroyed multiple homes near Defiance, Missouri, killing one person and injuring two others.
 An EF3 tornado also destroyed an Amazon warehouse in Edwardsville, Illinois, killing six employees.
 Several other strong EF2 tornadoes touched down in more rural areas of Illinois with one of them tearing the roof off of a house, flipping tanker trucks, and destroying buildings at an agricultural services plant near Gays.
 Farther south, another EF2 tornado destroyed homes, mobile homes, and a vacant grocery story building in Trumann, Arkansas, and damaged the town's fire department building.

 EF4 damage to well-built brick buildings in downtown Mayfield, Kentucky.